maisjab1/Born2BeRoot/README.md

 The goal of this activity is to understand the fundamentals of Linux system administration, server hardening, user management, and basic security practices.
 The entire setup is performed without a graphical interface, reinforcing command-line proficiency and system-level understanding.

-By the end of the project, the system must be properly secured, configured according to strict rules, and monitored using a custom Bash script.
+By the end of the project, the system must be properly secured, configured according to strict rules, and monitored using a custom Bash script that displays some information to users every 10 mins.

 ---